 Still, it makes the Doctor’s solution to the problem very neat.
-He just has to change one of the factors in that sum, and make it more expensive to kill the humans than keep them alive.
-It’s elegant, and rather heartbreaking when in response, the corpse-carrying suits hand over their remaining oxygen to the survivors.
+He just has to change one of the factors in that sum and make it more expensive to kill the humans than keep them alive.
+It’s elegant and rather heartbreaking when, in response, the corpse-carrying suits hand over their remaining oxygen to the survivors.
 It’s an ending which works so well thematically, it’s hard to forgive the terrible cheat of pretending to kill Bill.
 Just keep her alive and leave her with the Doctor and co, racing against time, zombies breathing down their necks… that’s enough to make us hold our breaths.

 Now weirdly enough, I’m on a roll with this prediction lark.
 Along with the Doctor’s blindness I also managed to predict a Capaldi/Bradley mash up.
 Unbelievable!
-I see no reason to stop now, but I’ll stick to some safer ground.
-So hear are some not-so-bold predictions.
+I see no reason to stop now, but I’ll stick to safer ground.
+So here are some not-so-bold predictions.
 In Doctor Who, capitalism will always be bad.
 Monsters will always stomp.
 Crew members will always be forgettable cannon fodder.
 And bringing scares to the small screen will remain Doctor Who’s lifeblood, as essential as oxygen.

 LINK TO The Tomb of the Cybermen.
 Mechanical bad guys.